bchardim/openshift-workshop/README.md

 ### NTP synchronization

-Check if all nodes have NTP activated and sync
+Check if all nodes have NTP activated and sync.

 ```bash
 $ ansible -i hosts -m shell -a 'timedatectl | grep NTP' -u quicklab -b